 Get started by putting away your credit card until you can make a dent in your debt.
 Evaluate your spending habits against your budget of must-have required expenses and work toward eliminating non-essential purchases until you can begin to whittle down your credit card balance and alleviate much of your financial stress.

-One of the best ways to assess your current financial picture and develop a plan for achieving your longer-term retirement and estate planning goals is to work with financial advisors.
+Working with financial advisors is one of the best ways to assess your current financial picture and develop a plan for achieving your longer-term retirement and estate planning goals.
 These seasoned professionals can help you quantify your financial commitments in retirement and determine what you will need to begin saving now to live comfortably in the future, based on your projected Social Security benefits and a conservative 4 to 5 percent rate of withdrawal from your retirement savings.

-About the Author: Olga Ismail is a retirement plan consultant with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the Author: Olga Ismail is the head of Retirement Plan Consulting and a financial advisor with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+She can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Future investment performance cannot be guaranteed.
 Matching contributions from your employer may be subject to a vesting schedule, please review your retirement plan documents or consult with a financial professional for more information.